Economics: A Brief Introduction of Economic Systems and Sectors in Economy

 - The communist model is also known as a state economy, Command economy, and Centrally planned economy.

-Mixed type of economy consists of a combination of public sector and private sector units.
+A mixed type of economy consists of a combination of public sector and private sector units.
 Here the government is the decision-maker for the public sector and individuals, and businesses make decisions for the private sector.

 - A mixed economy basically incorporates governmental involvement in a market-based economy.